tomxue/ReSampler/windows-build.md

 #### Using CMake to generate a multi-config Visual Studio Project

-create a multi-config Visual Studio project

-**note: the cmake-generated Visual Studio project is similar to (but not the same as) the one in this Repo, which was created manually**
+*note: the cmake-generated Visual Studio project is similar to (but not the same as) the one in this Repo, which was created manually*

 ~~~
 cmake <ReSampler Source Path> -A x64